INVITES US TO SERVE

 Parishioners who commit to Eucharistic Adoration and Rosary, Thursdays, 8:45 a.m.

 8. EXTRAORDINARY MINISTRIES OF THE EUCHARISTIC

 Extraordinary Ministers of the Eucharist who reverently assist the Celebrant to distribute

 the Eucharist to the assembly during Mass.
 Contact Tom Fedler at 874-

 Greets the gathering Assembly, person by person, as they enter the church building.
 Seats people when necessary, particularly those with physical handicaps or with medical or health related items.
 Distributes weekly bulletins to parishioners as they exit the church building after Mass.

 Visits the sick and the elderly.
 Eucharist is made available through Communion Ministers

 to the sick.
-For St. Michaels Parish contact Camilla Cox at 874-
+For St. Michael contact Camilla Cox at 874-

 When Scriptures are read in the church, “God himself is speaking to his people, and Christ present in his own word, is proclaiming the Gospel.”
 This quote is from the general instruction of the Roman Missal and perhaps best catches the importance of proclamation in Catholic liturgy.
 This ministry needs first of all a love of God’s word.
 The Lector solemnly reads Scripture for Mass and reads the prayers of the faithful as assigned.
 Maybe you can serve by reading the word of God in the worshipping assembly.